imskm/kore-doc/applications/integrated_tools.md

 ### Creating an application

 Creating a new application is done via the _ kodev create_ tool.
-This tool will create a new directory and populated it with all required files to get hacking.
+This tool will create a new directory and populate it with all required files to get hacking.

 The tool will automatically generate a self-signed X.509 certificate for development purposes.